jrsuri/enem-analytics/README.md

 4. Run the notebooks in the order they appear

+## Modeling Overview
+This project frames the task as a binary classification problem, where the model predicts whether a candidate is likely to achieve a high score or not.

+Two machine learning approaches were tested during the project:
+- Random Forest
+- XGBoost (final selected model)

+The XGBoost model was chosen based on its performance and is implemented and documented in **notebook 04 – Modeling**.

+The notebook contains:
+- model training and comparison
+- evaluation workflow
+- metrics and interpretation context

+## Evaluation & Results
+The evaluation process and performance metrics are presented in notebook 4, including the comparison between Random Forest and XGBoost and the rationale for selecting the final model.

+The final XGBoost model achieved a **ROC AUC of 0.7456** and a **Matthews Correlation Coefficient (MCC) of 0.3838** on the evaluation dataset.

 ## To Run Predictions Only
 1. Run the following script
    python scripts/inference.py

+The script receives user inputs directly in the terminal and returns a probability-based prediction from the trained XGBoost model.

+The output format is:

+*** RESULT ***
+The model predicts that the candidate will have a HIGH score, with a probability of XX%

+or

+*** RESULT ***
+The model predicts that the candidate will NOT have a high score, with a probability of XX%

 ## About the ENEM 2022 Microdata
 The ENEM microdata are provided by INEP and contain detailed information about participants, their answers, and exam results.
-In this project, we use this data for statistical analysis and predictive modeling.
+In this project, the dataset is used for statistical analysis and predictive modeling in an educational and research-oriented context.

 ## Requirements
 - Python 3.10+